Performs a synchronous build with logon credentials, waiting for the build to complete before returning.

 The name of the domain or server whose account database contains the user account specified in processIdentityUserName.
 Can be blank or . for the current domain.

-The password of the user account for an logon identity to use for any processes started by the build.
+The password of the user account for a logon identity to use for any processes started by the build.

 Applies only if credentials are specified in the previous parameters.
 If True, processes created by the build will use the specified credentials on the network only.
 The new process uses the same token as the caller, but the system creates a new logon session within LSA, and the process uses the specified credentials as the default credentials.
 This can be used to create a process that uses a different set of credentials locally than it does remotely.
 This is useful in inter-domain scenarios where there is no trust relationship.
 The system does not validate the specified credentials.
 Therefore, the process can start, but it may not have access to network resources.
-If False, new processes will load the specified user's profile in the HKEY_USERS registry key.
+If False, new processes will load the specified user's profile in the HKEY_USERS registry key unless the UseProfileOptionWithSyncBuildEx option is set to False (in this case, an option value of 0 will be specified when creating processes).
 Loading the profile can be time-consuming, so it is best to pass False only if the process must access the information in the HKEY_CURRENT_USER registry key.

 Applies only if credentials are specified in the previous parameters.
 If False, new processes created by the build will inherit the desktop and window station of the calling process (permission for the specified user account to the inherited window station and desktop are added automatically).
 If True, the interactive windowstation and desktop will be used by processes created by the build.